-In the event that the Observatory discovers an injured or dead marine mammal, and the lead visual observer determines that the cause of the injury or death is unknown and the death is relatively recent (i.e., in less than a moderate state of decomposition as we describe in the next paragraph), the Observatory will immediately report the incident to the Incidental Take Program Supervisor, Permits and Conservation Division, Office of Protected Resources, NMFS, at 301-427-8401 and/or by email to Jolie.Harrison@noaa.gov and ITP.Cody@noaa.gov and the Northeast Regional Stranding Coordinator at (978) 281-9300.
+In the event that Lamont-Doherty discovers an injured or dead marine mammal, and the lead visual observer determines that the cause of the injury or death is unknown and the death is relatively recent (i.e., in less than a moderate state of decomposition as we describe in the next paragraph), Lamont-Doherty will immediately report the incident to the Incidental Take Program Supervisor, Permits and Conservation Division, Office of Protected Resources, NMFS, at 301-427-8401 and/or by email to Jolie.Harrison@noaa.gov and ITP.Cody@noaa.gov and the Southeast Regional Stranding Coordinator at (305) 361-4586.
 The report must include the same information identified in the paragraph above this section.
-Activities may continue while NMFS reviews the circumstances of the incident.
-NMFS would work with the Observatory to determine whether modifications in the activities are appropriate.
+Activities may continue while we review the circumstances of the incident.
+We would work with Lamont-Doherty to determine whether modifications in the activities are appropriate.

-10. Reporting an Injured or Dead Marine Mammal Unrelated to the Activities wounded animal, carcass with moderate to advanced decomposition, or scavenger damage), the Observatory would report the incident to the Incidental Take Program Supervisor, Permits and Conservation Division, Office of Protected Resources, NMFS, at 301-427-8401 and/or by email to Jolie.Harrison@noaa.gov and ITP.Cody@ noaa.gov and the Northeast Regional Stranding Coordinator at (978) 281-9300, within 24 hours of the discovery.
-The Observatory would provide photographs or video footage (if available) or other documentation of the stranded animal sighting to NMFS.
+10. Reporting an Injured or Dead Marine Mammal Unrelated to the Activities

+In the event that Lamont-Doherty discovers an injured or dead marine mammal, and the lead visual observer determines that the injury or death is not associated with or related to the authorized activities (e.g., previously wounded animal, carcass with moderate to advanced decomposition, or scavenger damage), Lamont-Doherty would report the incident to the Incidental Take Program Supervisor, Permits and Conservation Division, Office of Protected Resources, NMFS, at 301-427-8401 and/or by email to Jolie.Harrison@noaa.gov and ITP.Cody@ noaa.gov and the Southeast Regional Stranding Coordinator at (305) 361-4586, within 24 hours of the discovery.
+Lamont-Doherty would provide photographs or video footage (if available) or other documentation of the stranded animal sighting to NMFS.